-In August 2019, the Board adopted a global Respectful Workplace Policy that reiterates Enerflex's commitment and expectations for a work environment that is free from harassment, discrimination, and violence.
+The global Respectful Workplace Policy reiterates Enerflex's commitment and expectations for a work environment that is free from harassment, discrimination, and violence.
 Annually, Enerflex executive officers and all managers are required to complete a mandatory review of the Respectful Workplace Policy and take an online quiz to ensure understanding.
-Company-wide employee review of the policy occurs at least biennially, most recently in the fall of 2019.
+Company-wide employee review of the policy occurs at least biennially, most recently in 2021.
 Orientation sessions for new employees include respectful workplace training and they are expected to complete their acknowledgement of the policy within one week of hire.
-In addition, each region is conducting respectful workplace training to ensure that employees learn how to identify, respond appropriately to, and prevent incidents of harassment.
+In addition, each region conducts respectful workplace training to ensure that employees learn how to identify, respond appropriately to, and prevent incidents of harassment.
 The Respectful Workplace Policy has been translated into Arabic, English, French, Indonesian, Portuguese, and Spanish to ensure that Enerflex employees have the opportunity to read and understand its provisions in their native language.